estatewatch/estatewatch/content/estates/fenwick.md

 In early 2023, Lambeth Council announced that is was pausing the redevelopment of the Fenwick estate and two other estates (Central Hill and Cressingham Gardens) after a critical report recommended a ‘fundamental reset’ to the way it handles the long-running projects.

+In September 2024, Lambeth published a report highlighting the Council’s plans to reset key estate renewal projects and regain control of properties previously under HfL’s management.

+The Kerslake Review, which took place in December 2022, was a pivotal moment for the Council’s housing strategy.

+Two primary recommendations emerged: first, to dissolve Homes for Lambeth and return the Council’s social housing delivery to in-house management, and second, to address long-standing failures in engaging with residents.

+These recommendations have led to a fundamental reshaping of Lambeth’s estate regeneration plans, effectively putting many estates back to square one.

+The Overview and Scrutiny report indicates that estates such as Central Hill, Cressingham Gardens, and Fenwick are facing a complete reset.

+---

 __Links:__

 [Fenwick Against Demolition campaign - (Twitter link)](https://twitter.com/fenwick_place)

 Fenwick info page on Lambeth Council's [website](http://engage.homesforlambeth.co.uk/what_s_happening_on_fenwick_estate).

+---

+{% image "src/images/fw1.jpg", "fenwick estate" %}

+{% image "src/images/fwick.png", "fenwick estate" %}

+{% image "src/images/fw4.jpg", "fenwick estate" %}